isomerpages/govtech-gobusiness-main/_run-and-grow/taxes-gst-customs/taxes-gst.md

 There are plans to progressively implement the GST InvoiceNow Requirement for the remaining GST-registered businesses.
 IRAS will continue to consult industry partners and carefully review the feedback received before announcing further details.

 A soft launch will commence from 1 May 2025 for early adopters<sup>1</sup> that wish to transmit invoice data to IRAS using InvoiceNow solutions.
-Click to read more about the GST InvoiceNow requirement.
+Click to read more about the [GST InvoiceNow requirement](https://www.iras.gov.sg/taxes/goods-services-tax-(gst)/gst-invoicenow-requirement){:target="_blank"}{:rel="noopener"}.

 <sup>1</sup> <small>Includes existing GST-registered businesses as well as any other businesses applying for GST registration on/after 1 May 2025.</small>